-People usually get confused when they first see a walking foot as it is far more big and bulky as compared to other normal presser feet but the thing is that it is really helpful to sew some complicated types of fabrics and stitches such as stripes, seams, or while stitching some slippery and stretching garments.
+People usually get confused when they first see a walking foot as it is far more big and bulky as compared to other standard presser feet, but the thing is that it is beneficial to sew some complicated types of fabrics and stitches such as stripes, seams, or while stitching some slippery and stretching garments.

-It is no lie that sewists have to sew different fabrics and stitches and this is their major concern whenever they listen to any updates or tools.
-As soon as people get to know about the walking foot, they start asking different questions like: Can I only do straight stitching with a walking foot?
+It is no lie that sewists must sew different fabrics and stitches, which is their primary concern whenever they listen to any updates or tools.
+As soon as people know about the walking foot, they ask questions like: Can I only do straight stitching with a walking foot?
 Can I reverse stitch with a walking foot?
 Can I backstitch with a walking foot?

-No, you simply cannot sew a reverse or backstitch using a walking foot.
+No, you cannot sew a reverse or backstitch using a walking foot.
 The walking foot is designed only to move forward and doesn’t feed thread side by side or reverse.

-This is a great thing to keep the stitches secure especially in clothes that stretch a lot.
+This is a great thing to keep the stitches secure, especially in clothes that stretch a lot.
 This is not a new thing among sewists, still, there are not many methods to sew a reverse stitch simply as you sew a forward stitch.

 You can even stitch a zigzag stitch using your walking foot because although it looks complicated, all its movement is going forward.

-Yes, walking foot has the characteristic to provide an even and balanced feed which results in a proper binding and a secured finish.
-No doubt it is one of the most essential parts of a sewing process because every person wants to end their sewing projects on a good note.
+Yes, walking foot provides an even and balanced feed, resulting in a proper binding and a secured finish.
+Undoubtedly, it is one of the essential parts of the sewing process because every person wants to end their sewing projects on a good note.